f4ww4z/andilabs.github.io/_posts/2015-01-31-postgis-geodjango-english.markdown

 	http://127.0.0.1:8000/api/fetch_fuckfinder_proposals_for/andi/52.22862/21.00195/

-For me the response time was 46 seconds (it of course may vary depending of hardware you have), and the size of returned JSON was above 20MB.
-It is not acceptable for mobile devices using oftne mobile network, and even on WIFI it is not resonable size.
+For me the response time was 46 seconds (of course it may vary depending of hardware you have), and the size of returned JSON was above 20MB.
+It is not acceptable for mobile devices which often use the mobile network, and even on WIFI it is not a resonable size.

-Let's have a look if order of filtering [sex+age, geo] vs [geo, sex+age] will make the difference.
+Let's have a look if order of filtering [sex+age, geo] vs [geo, sex+age] will make a difference.
 It differs only by 3 seconds.
-Not big deal.
+Not a big deal.

-Let's have a look on automatically created index in postgres:
+Let's have a look at the automatically created index in postgres:

 	fuckfinder_db=# \d+ api_fuckfinderuser
 	(...)